Hugius/FabiEngine3D/doc/documents/MODEL_EDITOR.md

 - Press SPACE to move upwards
 - Press SHIFT to move downwards

+## Resources

+- **Mesh**: `OBJ` format mesh file from `~\projects\<your_project>\assets\meshes`.
+- **Diffuse map**: colored `24bit/32bit PNG` format image file from `~\projects\<your_project>\assets\textures\diffuse_maps\`.
+- **Emission map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\emission_maps\`.
+- **Specular map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\specular_maps\`.
+- **Reflection map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\reflection_maps\`.
+- **Normal map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\normal_maps\`.

 ## Mesh

-- Mesh: `OBJ` format mesh file from `~\projects\<your_project>\assets\meshes`.
 - Make sure the center of your mesh is `XYZ(0,0,0)`
 - The mesh should be modeled so that the lowest vertex (Y coordinate) is positioned at the center.

-## Multiparted mesh

 - A mesh can consist of multiple parts (which are collections of vertices).
 - In the mesh file, you need to specify when a part of vertices starts.
 - You can start a new mesh part by writing `FE3D_PART <name>` in the OBJ file.
 - If a mesh is multiparted, you can specify textures/lighting for each mesh part.

-## Textures

-- **Diffuse map**: colored `24bit/32bit PNG` format image file from `~\projects\<your_project>\assets\textures\diffuse_maps\`.
-- **Emission map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\emission_maps\`.
-- **Specular map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\specular_maps\`.
-- **Reflection map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\reflection_maps\`.
-- **Normal map**: colored `24bit PNG` format image file from `~\projects\<your_project>\assets\textures\normal_maps\`.

 ## Properties